patrickbucher/docs/R/R.md

     l$numbers[5] # 5
     l$logicals[2] # FALSE

+An element can be added to the list by assignment:

+    l$newElement <- c("new", "character", "vector")

 Lists can also be nested:

     foo <- list(char = "A", num = 1, logical = TRUE)